 - Help them understand the “why”: As adults, we know why we need to focus on and prioritize our health.
 But to kids, choosing an apple over a candy bar might not make much sense.
 Try doing some hands-on activities that teach them why certain behaviors (like washing hands and wearing seat belts) are good for them.
 This sun safety activity even incorporates arts and crafts into the mix!

 - Keep it fun: A little healthy competition will get your kids excited about living a healthy life and boost their self-esteem.
 Come up with goals—it can be as simple as finishing all of their veggies at dinner to doing 10 jumping jacks during TV commercials—and prizes for when your kids reach them.
 You can even make games out of activities like reading nutrition labels, cut fruits and veggies into fun shapes or make kid-friendly twists to your favorite recipes.
-On top of these great options, Blue Cross Blue Shield of Michigan’s #MIKidsCan campaign allows kids to take a health pledge and offers a number of contests and rewards to acknowledge their hard work at living healthy and active lives.

 - How unstructured play helps kids

 - Tips for boosting your baby’s brain development

 - 5 easy ways to get your child into art